fielded/jobs/designer.md

 * Front-end (javascript, css, html5) software development skills
 * High ability to work and interact cross-functionally
 * Knowledge of accessibility and implementation thereof
-* Located in Abuja and/or willing to travel
+* Located in Abuja and/or willing to travel.
+Remote work will be considered.
 * Language skills: English (fluent)

 ## Preferable